A novel understanding of the role of plasma-molecular kinetics on divertor power exhaust: Discussion

-We compare SXD density ramp (discharge 48358) against a sequence of simulations for an SXD configuration.
+We compare an SXD density ramp (discharge 48358) against a sequence of simulations for an SXD configuration with very similar geometry.
 Figure \ref{fig:Temps_vs_SOLPS} shows the result.
-The correspondence is made via the fuelling rate (blue line) - but some caution is needed noting that there is considerable uncertainty in the fuelling experimentally speaking.
-We also note that the input power is 1 MW in the simulations, but 1.3 MW in the experimental discharge.
+The correspondence is made via the fuelling rate (blue line) - but some caution is needed noting that, although the fuelling location is the same in both cases, there is considerable uncertainty in the fuelling rate experimentally speaking.
+We also note that the input power is 1 MW in the simulations, but has considerable uncertainy in the experimental discharge ($1.3\,\pm0.2\,\si{MW}$).
 Despite these caveats, the synthetically obtained molecular temperatures in the SXD simulations have a range similar to the rotational temperatures experimentally observed.
 The increase in temperature with detachment is also in reasonable agreement.